dwmcrobb/mcloc/README.md

  */
 ```

 I'm not maligning these other tools.
-I'm simply ponting out that some languages
+I'm simply pointing out that some languages
 have valid language syntax that can send our tools into the weeds.
 Be aware.
 I'm quite certain there are many cases where mcloc makes egregious mistakes, and
 I just haven't seen them yet since my usage is limited to my own code.
 But I will
 say that philosophically, I'm not very interested in "fast!" if I can't trust the
 tool on _my_ code.
+If you report problems, I'll do my best to address them even
+if it means being a bit slower.

+### Doesn't handle many Rust comments properly
+I currently don't correctly handle Rust comments, since I use the C++ scanner
+on Rust files.
+This is fundamentally flawed for a lot of Rust source... it will
+do the wrong thing for nested comments.

+### Many languages largely untested
+since I don't work in very many of the languages I claim to support, I don't have
+tests for them at the moment and I'm sure that there are problems I don't know about.

 ### No automatic language detection
 Mapping a file to a scanner is done via filename extensions (or